datacentricdesign/iob22/prototyping/tools/tools-git.md

 has_children: false
 ---

-In this post we introduce Git and how it can help you managing your project.

 Git is a version control system (VCS).
 It helps to keep track of all the changes in your project and sharing these.
 While it is heavily used by software developers to track and share code, it is also useful to track and share the progress of any design or research process.
 The principle is as follows: you share a remote